JonathanMSifleet/CritickerOverhaul/readme.md

 - Form validation
 - Server-side validation
 - Increment user ratings when rating submitted
-- Check if user has already rated and display appropriate message on front-end
+- Check if user has already rated and display appropriately
-- Swap username with user id
 - Authenticate with auth0

 Misc: